apache/incubator-graphar/CONTRIBUTING.rst

 There are bound to be others out there with similar needs.
 Many of the features that GraphAr has today have been added because our users saw the need.

-`Open an feature request issue`_ on GitHub which describes the feature you would like to see, why you need it, and how it should work.
+`Open a feature request issue`_ on GitHub which describes the feature you would like to see, why you need it, and how it should work.

 Support questions